The Collector (AKA The Mighnight Man) (2009)

 1 male electrocuted on wet floor with a broken TV

-1 male neck ravaged by dog, broken by killer
+1 male had his neck ravaged by dog, broken by killer

 1 dog had head set ablaze